geo-python/site/source/lessons/L6/overview.rst

 After this weeks lesson your should be able to:

 - Analyze data in Python using pandas
+- Repeat an analysis workflow for several input files
 - Understand common Python errors
 - Follow a simple set of guidelines to debug programs efficiently